DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 ![routing](../images/routing-set-up.png)

 Next, let's create a couple of components that we can route to.
 The Angular CLI can do that for us.
-Go to your page-not-found project directory and add a component called 'home' and a component called 'other' like so
+Go to your page-not-found project directory and add a component called 'home' and a component called 'other' like so:

 **ng generate component home**